 Tribal leaders have asked federal agencies to help them inform private citizens and state, county, and local governments about the importance of sacred sites to Indian tribes so that they might be better protected and preserved.
 Native American Sacred Sites and the Federal Government is offered by the Departments of Defense, the Interior, Agriculture, and Energy and the Advisory Council on Historic Preservation as one means to help non-tribal people and entities have a better understanding of and appreciation for Indian sacred sites.

-Copies of the MOU, Action Plan, Progress Report, and other information may be accessed at these links:
+Copies of the MOU, Action Plan, Progress Report, and other information may be accessed by these links:

 - Memorandum of Understanding for the Coordination and Collaboration for the Protection of Indian Sacred Sites 2016